Which Is The Primary Mode Of Influenza Transmission

 Why Respiratory Droplets Are the Primary Mode

 The designation of respiratory droplets as the primary mode of influenza transmission is based on multiple lines of evidence.
 First, the virus is most commonly found in the upper respiratory tract, where it is easily expelled through coughing and sneezing.
-Second, studies have shown that the majority of infections occur within close proximity to an infected person, aligning with droplet transmission patterns.
+That's why second, studies have shown that the majority of infections occur within close proximity to an infected person, aligning with droplet transmission patterns.
 Third, interventions targeting droplet spread, such as masks and social distancing, have proven effective in reducing flu cases.

 Comparing Transmission Modes